Tuesday, January 27, 2009

 MISS PEARL OF THE ORIENT SEAS WITH MISS VISAYAS 1926, Carmen Fargas (1926 Miss Zamboanga) and Aurora Reyes (1926 Miss Samar)

 Carmen managed to finish school and in her later life, she married Dr. Herminio Caguiat.
 Carmen was a whiz in the kitchen, both as a baker and cook.
 She was fond of Cadbury chocolates and enjoyed ice cream all her life.
-The beauty who almost became our 1st Miss Philippines, lived to be 82 years old, and passed away on 4 October 2004.
+The beauty who almost became our 1st Miss Philippines passed away on 4 October 2004.

 Anita was the middle child and only daughter of Leoncio Noble and Maria Agoncillo, who, in turn come from distinguished families of Lemery.
 Leoncio managed the family estate in the Lemery-Taal area, while Maria was directly related to patriots Felipe Agoncillo, diplomat of the 1st Philippine Republic, Maria, 2nd wife of Emilio Aguinaldo, and Marcela, maker of the 1st Philippine flag.